djhmateer/djhmateer.github.io/_posts/2022-04-28-google drive with python.md

 Then success, the app displayed the files in greenbranflakes@gmail.com drive.

 Running again and we're not prompted to login again as the `token.json` is saved on the filesystem.
-Interestingly I got 1 hour on the refresh token.
-What happens after this hour?

 ## Upload files to own Drive